Answers-AI/answers-ai/packages/docubot/docubot/markdown/package.json.md

-Prompt:
-Please provide the contents of the configuration file.
+Prompt: Explain the purpose and functionality of a configuration file in a larger application.

 File Contents:
 {